-In Uganda giving birth is a women only affair.
-In a society where women generally have little to say giving birth is the last space where a woman may feel that she is in control of things.
+In Uganda, giving birth is predominantly a women-only affair.
+In a society where women have little or nothing to say, giving birth is one of the spaces where they can feel in control.

 produced in November 2015 for CNN Courageous.